Court Filing References Secret Special Counsel Investigation. Here's What It Might Be

 Support for this view comes via a question in last summer's trial of former Trump campaign chairman Paul Manafort.
 Manafort's lawyer, Kevin Downing, pressed deputy campaign chairman Rick Gates about whether he billed the inaugural committee for some of his personal expenses.

-Downing asked if Gates had been interviewed by the special counsel about his role in the campaign.
+Downing asked whether Gates had been interviewed by the special counsel about his role in the campaign.
 Prosecutors swiftly objected, and the judge called both sides to the bench for a private conference about the issue.
 It did not come up again in the trial.

 But news reports have suggested that a number of Russians with connections to the Kremlin may have funneled money into the campaign or the inaugural celebrations in early 2017.
 A number of oligarchs who attended those functions have been questioned by the FBI about them, during travel layovers inside the United States.
 It's illegal for foreign contributors to donate to inaugural committees.